narbigcito/narbigcito/README.md

 # 💫 About Me:
-🔭 I’m currently working on<br>👯 I’m looking to collaborate on<br>🤝 I’m looking for help with<br>🌱 I’m currently learning<br>💬 Ask me about<br>⚡ Fun factExploring the frontiers of knowledge through models, logic, and language.<br>Currently diving deep into epistemology of LLMs and machine learning.
+Exploring the frontiers of knowledge through models, logic, and language.<br>Currently diving deep into epistemology of LLMs and machine learning.
 Studying first-order logic, linguistics, metalogic, and formal system logic.
 Passionate about epistemology of systems and computational epistemology.<br><br>Looking to collaborate on projects that push the boundaries of how we understand knowledge and systems.
 Eager to learn more and connect with others in logic and computational linguistics.<br><br>I question, I deconstruct, I rebuild.
 Let’s create something thought-provoking.

 ## 🌐 Socials: